Diego-on-c/Wheel-of-Doom/README.md

 ## General Info
 ***

-The goal of the Wheel of Doom is to create a fair and random sacrifice selection system for coders, like a videogame, for to kill players.
+The goal of the Wheel of Doom is to create a fair and random sacrifice selection system for coders, like a videogame, it's intented to kill players.
 It's responsive and made with html, css and with a minimum of 4 functions of javascript.

 ## Design
 ***